IATM/couchdicom/README.markdown

-#couchDICOM#
+#CouchDICOM#

-##DICOM object loader to CouchDB using Ruby DICOM##
+##DICOM object loader to CouchDB using Ruby DICOM and CouchREST##

 **Requeriments**

+* Ruby 1.9
 * ImageMagick
-* Ruby v.
-1.9.2
-* Rails v.
-3.x
+* Bundler
-* Gems: couchrest, couchrest_extended_document, dicom v.
-0.8, narray, iconv, pony
+* Gems: couchrest, couchrest_model, dicom, rmagick

-**Note**
+**Installation**

+* Install Ruby 1.9 - We reccomend using RVM or rbenv + ruby_build
+* Install CouchDB - If you're a Mac user we recommend you install it via Homebrew (http://mxcl.github.com/homebrew/) with _brew install couchdb_
+* Install Imagemagick - If you're a Mac user we recommend you install it via Homebrew with _brew install imagemagick_

+* Install Bundler with 'gem install bundler'
+* Clone this repository and navigate to it's directory
+* Run 'bundle install' to have Bundler install the necessary gems

+**Configuration**

+* Modify the following variables as needed:
+* DIRS = The directory to be read
+* JPGDIR = The directory where JPEGS should be stored
+* DBURL = The Database URL.
+Use authentication if you set up users in your database
+* DB_BULK_SAVE_CACHE_LIMIT = Bulk save cache maximum number of documents

+**Usage**

+In your terminal:

+_ruby couchdicom.rb_

+This should create the database and load all documents read from your DICOM files

+**Notes**

-* The DICOM files could be uncompressed
+* The DICOM files need to be uncompressed (for now)
-* Tha variable bind_addresss of the couch database must be equal to 0.0.0.0
+* Tha variable _bind_addresss_ in the couchDB database must be equal to 0.0.0.0 if you want to access the DB remotely

-**Instructions**

-* If you do not have ImageMagick and you are a MAC user we recommended you install it via Homebrew (http://mxcl.github.com/homebrew/)
-* Install the Gems required: gem install couchrest couchrest_extended_document dicom v.
-0.8 narray iconv pony
-* If you want to create the DICOM Documents with the pixeldata as attachment run the script cdicom_attach_dicom.rb.
-If you just want to insert the metada DICOM run the script cdicom-noattach-nobulk.rb
-* Update the variable DB with the Database name of the couchDB database
-* Update the variable DIRS with the DICOM directory path to scan
-* Run the selected Ruby Script: ruby cdicom-noattach-nobulk.rb